James McDonnell (rugby league): Leeds

+Perth Bears

+On 12 January 2026 it was reported that McDonnell had signed with the Perth Bears on a two-year deal at the end of the 2026 season.

 International career

 McDonnell received his first international call up for the England Knights in early 2022.
 Later that year he was called up to represent Ireland in the 2021 Rugby League World Cup.